-\paragraph{Models and fine-tuning methods} To investigate the applicability of IIMM to vision-language encoders, we conducted all experiments using two distinct groups of models: one group in which the base pre-trained model varied while the fine-tuning strategy was held constant, and another group in which the base pre-trained model was held constant while the fine-tuning strategy varied.
-We will refer to these evaluation setups as the base model evaluation and PEFT evaluation, respectively.
+To investigate the applicability of IIMM to vision-language encoders, we conducted all experiments using two distinct groups of evaluations schema: one in which the base pre-trained model varies while the fine-tuning strategy is held constant, and another group in which the base pre-trained model is held constant while the fine-tuning strategy varies.
+We will refer to these evaluation schema as the base model evaluation and PEFT evaluation, respectively.

-For the base model evaluation, we fine-tuned all parameters for the following four pre-trained models: CLIP, EVA-02-CLIP \citep{fang2023eva}, SigLIP \citep{Zhai_2023_siglip}, and CoCa \citep{yu2022coca}, using a ViT-B/32 image backbone for CLIP and CoCa and a ViT-B/16 image backbone for SigLIP and EVA-02-CLIP.
-For the PEFT evaluation, we utilized a CLIP model with a ViT-B/32 image backbone as the base model and evaluated four of its commonly associated approaches for parameter-efficient fine-tuning (PEFT): CLIP-Adapter \citep{gaoCLIPAdapterBetterVisionLanguage2021}, BitFit (bias tuning) \citep{benzakenBitFitSimpleParameterefficient2022}, LoRA \citep{huLoRALowRankAdaptation2022a}, and a method we call Attention-Weight Tuning, which simply refines the fine-tuning of all attention layer weights in \citet{touvronThreeThingsEveryone2022} to just the attention layers' in-projection weights.
-We additionally look at results for a linear probe.
+For the base model evaluation, we perform full fine-tuning over all parameters for the following four pre-trained models: CLIP, EVA-02-CLIP \citep{fang2023eva}, SigLIP \citep{Zhai_2023_siglip}, and CoCa \citep{yu2022coca}, using a ViT-B/32 image backbone for CLIP and CoCa and a ViT-B/16 image backbone for SigLIP and EVA-02-CLIP.

-\paragraph{Comparison measures} While no methods currently exist for explicitly predicting gains in accuracy for vision-language encoders, many related methods exist for stand-alone vision encoders.
-In particular, we compare against several measures used for model selection, which rank the transferability of a pre-trained model to a downstream task relative to a set of other pre-trained models and can be applied to the vision encoder of a vision-language model.
-Given the related nature of the model selection problem to that of estimating learning and forgetting, we compare IIMM to the raw ranking scores produced by the recent model selection and transferability estimation algorithms TransRate \citep{huangFrustratinglyEasy2022}, SFDA \citep{shaoSFDA2022}, NCTI \citep{WangNCTI2023}, and EMMS \citep{shaoEMMS2024} to evaluate whether or not these scores are predictive of accuracy changes with fine-tuning.
+For the PEFT evaluation, we utilized a CLIP model with a ViT-B/32 image backbone as the base model and evaluate four common parameter-efficient fine-tuning (PEFT) methods: CLIP-Adapter \citep{gaoCLIPAdapterBetterVisionLanguage2021}, BitFit (bias tuning) \citep{benzakenBitFitSimpleParameterefficient2022}, LoRA \citep{huLoRALowRankAdaptation2022a}, and a method we call Attention-Weight Tuning, which simply refines the fine-tuning of all attention layer weights in \citet{touvronThreeThingsEveryone2022} to just the attention layers' in-projection weights.